channel-io/bezier-react/packages/bezier-react/README.md

 # Bezier React

-Bezier React is a React components library that implements Bezier Design System.
+Bezier React is a React components library that implements Bezier design system.

 ## Installation